ISIS leader in Syria killed in drone strike, US says – KION546

 The US carried out a drone strike in northwest Syria on Tuesday that killed Maher al-Agal, the leader of ISIS in Syria, US Central Command said.

-A senior ISIS official closely associated with Maher was seriously injured during the strike, CENTCOM said in a statement.
+A senior ISIS official closely associated with Maher was seriously injured during the strike, Central Command said in a statement.
 An initial review indicated that there were no civilian casualties.

-“The removal of these ISIS leaders will disrupt the terrorist organization’s ability to further plot and carry out attacks,” said Col. Joe Buccino, a spokesman for CENTCOM.
+“The removal of these ISIS leaders will disrupt the terrorist organization’s ability to further plot and carry out attacks,” said Col. Joe Buccino, a spokesman for Central Command.

+The strike took place outside of Jindayris in northwest Syria the release said.

+“The removal of these ISIS leaders will disrupt the terrorist organization’s ability to further plot and carry out attacks,” Buccino added.

 The-CNN-Wire